 We were finishing up dinner, and I heard Frank tell another couple that his name was Raphael, but he went by Ralph.
 The whole dinner was an illusion!

 After dinner, we went to a Ross / TJ Maxx type place where we wandered and found a few things that will have to be hauled home.
 Because we were also gifted some spending money, the kids heard some YES instead of Mom's predictable answer.
 Seeing the confusion on the some kids faces was priceless!
-Head cocked to the side with a
+Head cocked to the side with a "Really?!"

 Tomorrow we are going to play with dolphins at Marine Land, then head to St. Augustine for some fun in the colonial quarter, and then play with alligators at a farm there.
 Brooklyn has been totally freaked out about alligators and crocs since we got here.
 This educational visit will either throw her right over the edge, or put her mind at ease!